evanatyourservice/psgd_jax/README.md

 the preconditioners are sharded in train_state.
-For example, with grads of shape (256, 128) and kron preconditioners of shapes (256, 256) and (128, 128), if the grads are sharded as (fsdp, tensor), then you may want to shard the (256, 256) preconditioner as (fsdp, tensor) and the (128, 128) preconditioner as (tensor, fsdp) so the grads and its preconditioners have same contraction axes.
+For example, with grads of shape (256, 128) and kron preconditioners of shapes (256, 256) and (128, 128), if the grads are sharded as (fsdp, tensor), then you may want to shard the (256, 256) preconditioner as (fsdp, tensor) and the (128, 128) preconditioner as (tensor, fsdp) so the grads and its preconditioners have similar contracting axes.
-Either way, though, a similar amount of allgathers and allreduces will take place so don't stress.

 **Scanned layers:**

 If you are scanning layers in your network, you can also have kron scan over these layers while updating and applying the preconditioner.
 Simply pass in a pytree through `scanned_layers` with the same structure as your params with bool values indicating which layers are scanned.
 PSGD will vmap over the first dims of those layers.
 If you need a more advanced scanning setup, please open an issue.

-For very large models, the preconditioner update may use too much memory all at once, in which case you can set `lax_map_scanned_layers` to `True` and set `lax_map_batch_size` to a reasonable batch size for your setup (`lax.map` scans over batches of vmap, see JAX docs).
+For very large models, the preconditioner update may use too much memory all at once when scanning, in which case you can set `lax_map_scanned_layers` to `True` and set `lax_map_batch_size` to a reasonable batch size for your setup (`lax.map` scans over batches of vmap, see JAX docs).
+If your net is 32 layers and you're hitting OOM during the optimizer step, you can break the model into 2 or 4 and set `lax_map_batch_size` to 16 or 8 respectively.

 ## Advanced Usage (XMat, LRA, Affine)